Doomed liner's captain trades blame with shipowners

 Captain Francesco Schettino is accused of steering the 290 metre-long cruise ship too close to shore while performing a manoeuvre known as a "salute" in which liners draw up very close to land to make a display.

-Prosecutors say he steered the massive ship within 150 metres of the Tuscan island of Giglio, where it struck a rock that tore a large gash in its hull, letting water flood in and causing the 114,500-tonne ship to capsize.
+Prosecutors say he steered the ship within 150 metres of the Tuscan island of Giglio, where it struck a rock that tore a large gash in its hull, causing it to keel over.

-It is now lying on its side on an undersea ledge, half-submerged and posing a growing environmental threat with the risk that it could slide into deeper waters.
+It is now lying on its side on an undersea ledge, half-submerged and in danger of sliding into deeper waters.

 As the search continued into a ninth day, divers found the body of a woman on a submerged deck near the bow of the vessel, bringing the total number of known dead to 13, only eight of whom have been identified.

-Costa chief executive Pier Luigi Foschi has said that ships sometimes engage in "tourist navigation" in which they approach the coast but that this is only done under safe conditions and he was not aware of any riskier approaches so close to the shore.
+Costa Cruises have said they were not aware of any unsafe approaches so close to the shore and have suspended Schettino, saying he was responsible for the disaster.

-Costa is a unit of Carnival Corp (CCL.N), the world's largest cruise line operator.

-According to transcripts of his hearing with investigators leaked to Italian newspapers, Schettino told magistrates Costa had insisted on the manoeuvre to please passengers and attract publicity.
+According to transcripts of his hearing with investigators, Schettino has disputed that claim, saying Costa had insisted on the manoeuvre to please passengers and attract publicity.

-"It was planned, we were supposed to have done it a week earlier but it was not possible because of bad weather," Schettino said, according to the Corriere della Sera daily.
+"It was planned, we should have done it a week earlier but it was not possible because of bad weather," Schettino said.

 "They insisted.
 They said: 'We do tourist navigation, we have to be seen, get publicity and greet the island'."